MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-server-endpoints.md

 5. Follow the steps provided in the [onboarding steps](#onboarding-steps) section.

 ## Installer package options
-You can choose any of the following options to run the installation package:
+You can choose any of the following methods to run the installation package:

-- Silent
+- Quiet
 - Passive

-### Silent installation
+### Agent installation using quiet method
 Use the installation package from the previous step for the following steps.